Back to school? Here are iMore's favorite apps for helping you throughout your studies

 Karen Freeman — Contributor

-As I mentioned on a recent episode of the iMore Show, I went to college and grad school before the word “app” (or “smartphone” or “internet” for that matter) even meant anything.
+As I mentioned on an episode of the iMore Show, I went to college and grad school before the word “app” (or “smartphone” or “internet” for that matter) even meant anything.
 I brought an electric typewriter to college and painstakingly wrote my freshman-year papers on that.

 By my second year, I was using my university’s brand new, state-of-the-art computer center, saving my work to floppy disks, and printing out my assignments to hand to my professors in class.